DanKaplanSES/chainofheroes_devlog/README.md

 Play as a group of fugitives trying to find your way off a hostile planet.

 Carefully navigate your heroes between enemy hordes to attack but avoid running into them, yourselves or the walls!

-Move close to enemies to automatically attack them but be careful not to run into them, your own teammates or a wall.

-Chain of Heroes is a combination of an Action RPG (eg: Diablo, Torchlight, etc.) and Snake (eg: Snake).
-You pick up gold and items from killing bad guys.
-Between levels you can equip your items and have the option to increase the size of your team.
-There are two types of inventory items: Weapons and Skill Gems.
-The weapons give you a variety of attack types and the skill gems modify your characters in interesting ways.

-At this point, I think I've got the major system features in place, but there are a lot little sub features I still plan to implement.
-As an example, the foundation around skill gems are in place:  You can collect them, equip them, sell them, etc. But, there are many more kinds of skill gems I want to add to the game.

 **I appreciate any and all feedback.
 How can I make the game more fun?**